LeandroRezendeCoutinho/leandrorezendecoutinho/README.md

 <h3>🔎 About me</h3>
 I am a passionate software developer

-I'm currently a backend software engineer focused in NodeJS and Typescript.
+I'm currently a backend software engineer focused in Ruby on Rails.

 <h3>How to reach me</h3>